leonstaubach/Explainable-Data-Discovery/README.md

 - Flat geometry does not describe the data well
 - Outliers are common (since they are not detectable by k-Prototypes)
 - No mixed-data (classic approaches are usually more established and researched on)

+Furthermore, the underlying raw activity data is not uploaded to this repository due to NDA reasons.

 ### Outlook